ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- some viral may have low glucose echovirus , enterovirus , HSV-2, VZV
 - PCR
 	- Enteroviral and HSV -- diagnostic of choice and more sensitive than culture
+	- in recurrent "asceptic" meningitis -- HSV DNA PCR + despite negative culture
+	- CMV, Epstein-Barr virus (EBV), VZV, and human herpesvirus 6 (HHV-6)
+	- WNV PCR available but are not as sensitive as detection of WNV-specific CSF IgM
+	- Mycoplasma pneumoniae, which can mimic viral meningitis and encephalitis
+	- PCR of throat washings may assist in diagnosis of enteroviral and mycoplasmal CNS infections.
+	- PCR of stool specimens may also assist in diagnosis of enteroviral infections
+- Viral Culture
+	- sensitivity poor
 	-